Arrest video referred to IPCA amid claims of police brutality

 "Why'd the cop start punching when he was already on the ground," said one user, while another commented, "the punching was so unnecessary.
 The police officer really needs some self-control."

-Others lauded the arrest as being an appropriate police response following a spate of unrelated aggravated robberies across the city.
+Others lauded the arrest as being an appropriate police response after a spate of unrelated aggravated robberies across the city.

-Counties Manukau District Commander Superintendent Jill Rogers said police acknowledged the videos had circulated online.

 Three young people were taken into custody and referred to Youth Aid, Rogers confirmed.